- Download our Moving to Bahrain Guide (PDF)

 With a strong and sophisticated banking industry, there are a number of good options for expats looking for a local bank in Bahrain.
 For those who prefer to bank internationally, there are also a host of foreign and multinational banks with branches in Bahrain.

-Opening hours for banks in Bahrain conform to Islamic culture and are generally between 7.30am and 2.30pm, from Sunday to Thursday.
+Opening hours for banks in Bahrain are generally between 7.30am and 2.30pm, from Sunday to Thursday.

 Opening a bank account in Bahrain

-Expats looking to open a bank account in Bahrain must appear at the prospective bank in person, and present a number of documents.
+Opening a bank account in Bahrain requires a fair amount of paperwork.
+Expats looking to open a bank account in Bahrain must appear at the prospective bank in person and present a number of documents.
 The exact requirements vary from bank to bank, but a passport, work and/or residence permit, and proof of residence (such as a utility bill or rental agreement) will usually be required.

 ATMs and credit cards in Bahrain

-There are plenty of ATMs in Bahrain and expats won't need to look too hard to find one.
-The majority of ATMs offer 24-hour service, and expats withdrawing cash using a bank card issued by any Bahraini bank will incur no charges at the machines.
+There are plenty of ATMs in Bahrain, and expats won't need to look too hard to find one.
+The majority of ATMs offer 24-hour service.

 Although Bahrain has been a predominantly cash-based society in the past, they are moving away from this.
 Expats will be able to pay with a debit or credit card almost anywhere now, with many establishments also allowing the use of online payment apps.